Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Experimental Results

-\textbf{Sensitivity.} GradCAM shows the highest sensitivity for classes - the saliency maps for the most and least likely classes differ vastly.
-On the other hand, Integrated Gradient and Guided Backpropagation produce similar saliency maps independent of a sample's class.
-This holds across all datasets.
-A possible explanation is that methods that introduce additional biases into the visualization calculations might lead to less sensitive saliency maps.
-Integrated Gradients integrates from a user-defined baseline.
-Guided Backpropagation intentionally suppresses the negative part of the gradient signals to find more visually focused and intuitive interpretations.
-While these biases can improve the visual appeal of the saliency maps, our results suggest that they have a not negligible impact on saliency maps and should be avoided when sensitivity is a concern.
+\textbf{Sensitivity.} We aim to demonstrate that different saliency methods introduce different biases towards class-specific features when applied to different classes within the same dataset.
+We compare the inter-class sensitivity of saliency methods across various datasets and model architectures to determine how these methods differ in their response to class-specific features.
+The results show that GradCAM exhibits the highest sensitivity to class-specific features, with saliency maps for the most and least likely classes differing significantly.
+In contrast, Integrated Gradients and Guided Backpropagation yield similar saliency maps regardless of the sample's class.
+This pattern can be observed consistently across most datasets, as illustrated in Fig.~\ref{fig: classification datasets}.
+The results support the conclusion that incorporating biases into the saliency methods has a significant impact on the generated saliency maps.
+Including class activations, saliency is more sensitive towards class-specific features.
+In contrast, we observe low sensitivity for Integrated Gradients, which depends on a user-defined baseline.
+Similarly, Guided Backpropagation intentionally suppresses the negative part of the gradient signal to find more visually focused and "intuitive" interpretations.
+However, as the introduced bias impacts sensitivity, this raises the question whether saliency methods still accurately capture model behavior or instead overly depend on biases.
+While these biases can enhance the visual appeal of the saliency maps, our results suggest that they have a non-negligible impact on saliency maps and should be avoided.
+At the least, saliency methods should first be evaluated for faithfulness and sanity, and sensitivity should be considered secondarily, as a helpful indicator of model behavior.

 $~~$